About the Historic Insight in AdviserGo

 The accounts highlighted will be subject to variable returns when running the insight, provided they are grown using an asset allocation that is not 100% Cash.

-If none of the accounts in your plan are set to be grown using asset allocation (all accounts are set to be grown using fixed growth rates), a prompt will display asking you to select at least one account to be grown using asset allocation before running the Historic insight.
+If none of the accounts in the plan are set to be grown using asset allocation (all accounts are set to be grown using fixed growth rates), a prompt will appear asking you to select at least one account to be grown using asset allocation before running the Historic insight.

 Options are also available on this dialogue to change your growth settings globally, in the Plan Settings, by switching on the option to “Grow all investment and retirement accounts using asset allocation”.